OGsoundFX/C-Workshop/README.md

     return 0;
   }
   ```
+- In addition to conversion functions, there are functions that checks the data type of a variable.
+There are NO functions is C that return the datatype of an element such ay `typeof` in javascript, or `.class` in Ruby.
+See `5-Converters/isalpha.c` file.
 ## Built-in functions in C
 > note: Exercie in folder **6-BuildInFunctions** -> `strlen.c` and `strcmp.c` files